Gender diversity at work and investing in equality for women can actually increase a company’s—and your portfolio’s—bottom line. Our expert explains.

-According to Morgan Stanley Research, a more-female workforce is correlated with higher average returns.
+According to Morgan Stanley Research from 2016, a more-female workforce is correlated with higher average returns.
 When our quantitative team looked at companies based on their percentage of female employees and other metrics of gender diversity, the top third experienced 2% higher average relative returns than other companies in their region.
 Over a six-year period, companies with more gender diversity enjoyed a one-year return on equity that was 1.1% better than companies with low female representation.
 Evidence has linked gender diversity to lower return-on-equity volatility, too.

 A few possible reasons:

 - Employee satisfaction: Diversity broadly and gender diversity specifically have been shown to correlate with superior performance in terms of employee engagement.
 Interestingly, there seems to be a statistically significant relationship between diversity practices and employee engagement at work, for all employees, not just women.
 Happy workers create better products.
 Plus, it’s significantly more expensive to onboard new employees than to retain existing employees, so simply keeping your workforce motivated and engaged can add to a company’s bottom line.

 - Better recruiting: Family-life balance, flexible working programs, and maternity and paternity leave are drivers of outperformance for many reasons, including helping companies in competitive markets attract top talent.
 This gives companies an edge in hiring the workers they need—especially in countries that are experiencing an aging and shrinking workforce.

 - Innovation: A more diverse perspective can improve team decision making and innovation capabilities for new products and services.
 If everyone sitting around a board room has similar experiences and perspectives, that could create unintentional blind spots in decision-making.